-It all comes down to the money lenders borrow to provide a fixed rate loan.
-Your lender uses a Bank Bill Swap Rate (BBSR) to borrow money from a wholesale market.
-This BBSR does not offer the bank the option of early repayment.
+Your lender uses a Bank Bill Swap Rate (BBSR) to borrow money from a wholesale market to provide your loan.
+This BBSR does not allow early repayment.

 If you start making more payments, you throw the BBSR off balance.
 If the BBSR falls between the time you took out the loan and the date when you paid it off, the bank incurs a cost.
-Unfortunately, the bank will pass this cost on to you as a break cost.
+The lender will then pass this cost on to you as a break cost.

-Basically, you incur the break cost if you pay off the fixed rate loan early or you pay off more than your agreement allows.
-You may also end up shelling out if you default on the loan or switch to a different type of loan.
+You will incur a break cost if you pay off the fixed rate loan early, or you pay off more than your agreement allows.
+(Many loan providers will allow you to make some additional payments – this is an attractive loan feature to many).

 Break cost = loan x interest rate change x time left on the loan